CNimmo16/quory/README.md

 If you're unsure which file to download from the release, here is some guidance:

-- On Mac OS, we recommend downloading the `quory-{version}.dmg` file and use it to install Quory to your Applications folder.
 - On Windows, download the `quory-{version}-setup.exe` and follow the installer instructions.
 - For Linux, download the `quory-{version}.AppImage` file, or a specific file for your distro if it isn't compatible with AppImage.
+- On Mac OS, download the `quory-{version}.app` file and use it to run Quory directly.
+> For Mac OS, you'll need to run `xattr -c <path/to/application.app>` from the terminal after downloading in order to open the app.
+This is because the app is unsigned (as I do not have an Apple developer account).
+If you'd prefer to build from source, [see here](#building-the-electron-client).

 ## Quory Cloud (coming soon!)